The Health Benefits of Morning Sun: Why You Should Rise Early

 In short, avoid watching television, using your mobile phone, laptop or tablet, use candles (non-scented) and Himalayan Salt Lamps instead of regular light bulbs.

 Glasses known as blue blockers are a must when it comes to blocking artificial light at night.
-They will dramatically improve you sleep – longer and deeper.
+They will dramatically improve your sleep – longer and deeper.
 These are the blue blockers I use because unlike most other cheap versions on the market they actually block blue and green light 100%.
 You can even have your own prescription or reading glasses made up in any of their lens colours.
-Econscious Living readers can get 10% off at BLUbox by using the code Econscious at checkout too!
+Econscious Living readers can get 10% off at BLUblox by using the code Econscious at checkout too!

 Make your bedroom an EMF-free zone